 5. Catalog Existing Infrastructure (If Any)

-If you’re upgrading or outfitting an existing space with a new or updated security system, you typically won’t be starting from scratch.
+If you’re upgrading or outfitting an existing system with new or updated security measures, you typically won’t be starting from scratch.
 Some of the existing infrastructure may remain.
-Be sure to document anything electronic that already exists and that will be integrated with your new installation.
+Be sure to document anything electronic that already exists, from access control systems to video surveillance systems, that will be integrated with your new installation.
 Tools or devices that haven’t reached end-of-life and that integrate with chosen campus security software or integrated building management system software may be worth keeping.

 Even if you’re tossing everything electronic that’s part of the old or previous system, you’ll still want to catalog any physical infrastructure that could be reused.
 Existing cable runs, mounting points, conduits, power connections, network equipment, and more could save time and money — but only if you know they’re there.